corsairmarks/more_standard_districts/mod/README.md

     * Remove old compatibility global flag
     * Leisure Districts once again provide 1 Entertainer and 1 Culture Worker job
 * 6.1.0 Leisure Districts swap an Entertainer/Duelist job for a Culture Worker job only when [Leisure Districts for People of Culture]() is active
+* 7.0.0 Update for Stellaris version 3.7 "Canis Minor"
+    * Remove no-longer-necessary `planet_researchers` economic category override
+    * Update colony designations with underlying game changes
+    * Remove unity generation from military districts - should have been removed previously for Resistance Is Frugal changes

 ## Source Code